vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 459

 should not partake of oil on 6th (either in su. or kr.); Bbav.
 I. 39.
 1-13 q. by KK V 99-101, HV I. 604-605, KR 415-416.
-Vide under “Şaṣthīvratas' for proposition that Skandasasthi mixed with fifth is to be preferred.
+Vide under “Şaṣthīvratas' for proposition that Skandaṣaṣṭhi mixed with fifth is to be preferred.
 GK (83–84) speaks of

-Skandasasthi on Cai, kr.
+Skandaṣaṣṭhi on Cai, kr.
 Striputrakāmāvāptivrata--this is a māsaprata; Sun deity; the

 woman passing K. by ekabhakta and observing the rules of conduct such as ahiinsā, who offers to the sun naivedya of boiled rice mixed with jaggery and fasts on 6th or 7th tithi, in both fortnights, reaches sūryaloka and when she returns to the world she secures a king or other desired person as husband; special rules about the months from Mārg.; HV